abouchard-ds/QA.d/README.md

 * Usefull if you want to practice data wrangling on files;
 * Who knows?
 You could become a millionnaire using your dataset to make financial decisions

-### BIG DATA / INGESTION - ETL SIMULATION
-You can randomly distribute the files between multiple servers and try to recover a full dataset.
-You can try out an ingestion pipeline for benchmarking or an ETL for correctness.
-You can stress test some program (*SPSS, SAS, RapidMiner, Enteprise Miner, Python, R, Octave, Matlab, Orange, Tableau, Excel, Access, bash, Spark, anything*).

 ### The "LIGHT option" - 1 BIGFILE
 If getting all the text files is not for you but you only want one massive file (3Gb ++) for your studies/test/project.
 (Random sampling test avg size per file 220K) min 88b max 512k.
 Using the full_us_can.txt stockfile I get 4gb of data (~16,000 individual files and a big file of 3-4gb containing 44,500,000 observations/lines/rows).
 You can increase the amount of files by partitionning them too.

-### FILES VERSUS IN MEMORY
-You may want to experiment with big data, distributed file systems or parralelization.
-Then you need a lot of structured, semi-structured, unstructured files.
-This is a good project for you.
-If you also want to optimize algorithms for an inmemory dataset.

 ### STOCKLIST CURATION
 If the data itself is of interest to you, you have the option to configure (reduce) the stocklist that the program will download with a simple text file.
 If a stock does not exist anymore (mergers, bankruptcy, etc.) the program can remove the bad entries from your stocklist automatically or you can consult the `.stock.error` file.

 ### RESUMABLE
 Downloading all the canadian and american historical stock data since 1996 will take a couple of hours.(random sampling test avg 0.7733 second per stock - approx. 4 hours for 16500 files).
 So if your program crashes or you issue a CTRL-C, you can resume your download later if you activate this parameter.

-### NON-FEATURE
-My goal is to increase the types, size and number of files generated.
-I dont implement features that reduce the dataset.

 ## Installation